skienzmatishun/rippreport/content/p/qualification/index.md

   llm_score: 70
   recency_score: 0.2203279781105022
   rank: 10
+summary: In our 2018 Baldwin County primary election coverage, we unmask political machines attempting to hijack offices from Sheriff to Attorney General.
+Flawed candidates like Michelle Thomason use shadow funding to grab court seats while state ethics officials protect corrupt politicians.
+Voters must demand honest leadership to break the grip of backroom corruption across Alabama.
 ---
 Mid Term Elections are upon us, qualification closes 5:00 PM Feb.
 9th.
 Then it is game on for many important positions in Baldwin County.
 Statewide general information can be found on: